-Subject to meeting the Program requirements, a grant award of up to \$50,000 may be made for a project originating from a single Qualifying University (a "Sole Application").
-A joint grant award totaling up to \$75,000, as described below, may be made to two or more Qualifying Universities submitting a joint proposal directed toward:

-- The joint commercialization of Technologies existing at more than one of the applicants Qualifying Universities (i.e., complementary Technologies that can be licensed together); or - Commercialization activities that would be executed by more than one Qualifying Individual from separate Eligible Institutions, in which case each Qualifying Individual must be budgeted to receive a minimum of 25% of any Program award in labor and/or material costs (a "Joint Application").
+Subject to meeting the Program requirements, a grant award of up to \$50,000 may be made for a project originating from a single Eligible Institution (a "Sole Application").
+A joint grant award totaling up to \$75,000, as described below, may be made to two or more Eligible Institutions submitting a joint proposal directed toward the joint commercialization of Technologies existing at more than one of the applicants' Eligible Institutions (i.e., complementary Technologies that can be leveraged together).
+Commercialization activities that would be executed by more than one Qualifying Individual from separate Eligible Institutions, in which case each Qualifying Individual must be budgeted to receive a minimum of 25% of any Program award in labor and/or material costs (a "Joint Application").